 This is due to blood vessels within the retina leaking fluid underneath the retina, and is the least common type of retinal detachment.

-Causes: A range including inflammation (uveitis).
+Causes of exudative retinal detachment: A range, including inflammation (uveitis).

 The key is early diagnosis and treatment by a retinal surgeon when the retinal detachment is limited to the peripheral retina before central vision is affected, known as macula-on or macula-sparing retinal detachment.
 Once central vision is involved, there is no treatment that can return vision completely back to normal.